Showing posts with label Voigtländer. Show all posts

 Introduction

 Dear readers, I will take a short interruption from my Route 66 series to write about the Virus in Vicksburg.
 The coronavirus has caused almost unprecedented disruptions to commercial activity around the world.
-I wrote "almost unprecedented" because the great flu influenza of 1917 caused similar confusion and disruption to the WWI generation.
-Worldwide, the 1918-1919 influenza may have killed between 50 and 100 million people (Dr. Fauci in a CNN Special).
+I wrote "almost unprecedented" because the great flu influenza of 1917 caused similar confusion and disruption to the World War I generation.
+Worldwide, the 1918-1919 influenza may have killed between 50 and 100 million people (from Dr. Fauci in a CNN Special).

 A New Jersey friend asked if I had been taking virus pictures around Vicksburg.
 I wondered, how could I show what was different than normal?
 A hundred photo web pages recommend lame virus exercises such as "How to photograph an egg in creative light" or "Get closer to your pet or your broccoli for the most impactful portraits."
 OK, maybe if you are totally confined indoors and are totally bored.
 But here in Vicksburg, Mississippi, we arre not confined indoors, and I thought of some topics.